A reader wrote in via our newsletter today and asked a great question: What is the purpose of meditating in Buddhism and in general?

 As we continue to research meditation, we are learning that it can help with all manner of health problems.
 These range from mental health problems like anxiety and stress, to physical health problems like arthritis and headaches, even to serious illnesses like cancer and heart disease.
-And in almost all cases it appears that meditation does indeed offer benefit to the practitioner, regardless of the ailment they are trying to cure.
+And in almost all cases it appears that meditation does indeed offer benefit to the practitioner, regardless of the ailment.

 As we continue into the 2020s, you can fully expect meditation to become an integral part of healthcare.
 When that happens, we will likely consider the main purpose of meditation to be for healing.

 If you don’t need to heal and you’re not spiritual you might wonder what the point in meditation is for you.
 And the answer may be self-improvement.

 Not only can meditation help to heal certain illness, but it can also help us to live at peak condition.
 This applies to both physical health and mental health.

 On the physical health side: Meditation has been shown to improve stamina, to help athletes to perform better, to improve reaction times, and to increase concentration.
 Those are some of the reasons why famous athletes like Bianca Andreescu (tennis player), Klay Thompson (NBA), and Tom Brady (NFL) meditate.

 As well as improving physical health, another reason people meditate is for mental health.
 To be our best, we need to keep the mind in peak condition.
 Some of the ways meditation helps with this are: